 Furthermore, the terrible suffering unleashed by the Taiping rebellion was associated in many Chinese minds with the influence of Christianity.

 Anti-missionary incidents had occurred throughout the 19th century, but became much more common from the 1860s onwards.
 When these occurred, Western powers demanded punishment of the officials who had either let the incidents happen, or even supported them.
 Western governments also demanded compensation, and one such incident led to a brief war between France and China (1884), in which a Chinese fleet was destroyed.

 However, it was not a Western nation, but an Asian one, that caused the Chinese the greatest humiliation.

-The Chinese fully expected to win this war against her much smaller neighbour.
-However, they were comprehensively defeated both on land and sea, and were forced to sue for peace. the Chinese government had to recognize the independence of Korea, and to end of tribute missions; and to cede Taiwan and a string of smaller islands to Japan.
+The Chinese fully expected to win this war against her much smaller neighbor.
+However, they were comprehensively defeated both on land and sea, and were forced to sue for peace.
+The Chinese government had to recognize the independence of Korea, and to end tribute missions; and to cede Taiwan and a string of smaller islands to Japan.

 The Aftermath of the War